 Freshening up your average ponytail doesn't have to be complicated.
 Take it from this sleek example and add a deep side part.
 It's easy, chic, and just the tiny unexpected detail that makes or breaks a style.

 Speaking of unexpected… This low ponytail/bun hybrid is just that.
 Instead of pulling your hair through, stop just before the end to create a small looped bun.
 After that, all it takes is a hair tie and a standard black ribbon.
-Très chic, non?
+Très chic, no?

 We're all about combining styles (if you couldn't tell from the last one).
 For this, apply a little product to your hair for that slick wet look.
 Try ColorWow Pop & Lock Gloss Treatment ($20), before French-braiding down the back of your head and tying it off securely with a hair tie.

 Here's another wet-look style.
 You know, just for good measure.
 The slicked-back top and minimalist black leather hair cuff make for a super-sleek, somewhat futuristic look.
-(If you're as into the wet look as we are, don't miss our tutorial with celeb hairstylist Chris Appleton.)

 This is very '90s, but we mean that in the best way.
-Tie your hair back into a traditional ponytail and then bubble it out by adding small black elastics section by section.
+Tie your hair back into a traditional ponytail and then bubble it out by adding a small black elastic section by section.
 Just be sure to finish with a spritz of hair spray to make sure they stay put.

 We're used to seeing people wrap ribbons around the base of their ponytails, so this look is totally unexpected.
 We like the idea of switching up the norm and wrapping the ponytail itself with a long patterned ribbon.